HactarCE/NDCell/docs/custom-rules/spec/types.rst

   A :data:`Vector` can also be constructed using :func:`vec()` and its variants.

-.. data:: Array
+.. data:: CellArray

   :status: Partially implemented

-  A configuration of cells.
-Arrays with different shapes are different types.
+  A masked N-dimensional array of :data:`Cell` values.
+Cell arrays with different shapes are different types.

 .. _filter-types: